braedynl/CSE231-020-SS20/GLOSSARY.md

 #### Whitespace

-A region of a string that is filled with spaces, newlines, or tabs.
+Regions of text occupied by spaces, newlines, or tabs.

 Example:
 ```python